CprE308/syllabus/syllabus.md

  - Week 15 (Apr 21 - Apr 25): OS Security
  - Week 16 (Apr 28 - May 02): Advanced Topics / Review
  - Week 17 (May 05 - May 09): Finals Week

+A more detailed schedule can be found here: [Schedule](https://github.com/CprE308/syllabus/blob/master/schedule.md).